 Activity-based ways of working can mean less isolation in workplaces with a hybrid way of working

-But with the increased flexibility and reduced presence hybrid working brings, it is common for organizations to review their office environments and implement activity-based offices, for those parts of the business where this is possible.
+But with the increased flexibility and reduced presence hybrid working brings, it is common for organisations to review their office environments and implement activity-based offices, for those parts of the business where this is possible.

 There are several reasons to apply greater flexibility in the workplace.
 On one hand, hybrid working reduce the presence in the office.
 Before the pandemic, attendance data we reviewed when developing the workplace strategy showed an average office attendance of %.
 With hybrid work, this figure can drop to 40-60% depending on the degree of flexibility the organization chooses to apply.
 By shifting to an activity-based way of working one can collect desks together so that those at the office don’t have to sit alone.

 Another aspect is sustainability.
 Reducing vacant space saves energy for heating and cooling surfaces.